mnemnion/QuikTest.jl/docs/src/index.md

   - **J**:  Removes all junk lines from the menu.
 This may be called at any time to clear up unwanted lines, so you can focus on the remaining lines of interest.
           This will do the right thing even if you junk all the lines in the menu, although there is never a reason to do this.
-If your cursor gets stranded, either up or down will move it back to a valid line.

 ---